 Partial fill insulation is permitted under NISEP and must meet technical standards as outlined by an appropriate body such as BBA or CIGA.
-Energy savings pertaining to partial fill jobs are downgraded to 25.9% of the original post-1976 values and are used across all property types and fuels for partial fill jobs.
+Energy savings pertaining to partial fill jobs are were deemed to be 25.9% of the original post-1976 full cavity wall insulation savings for all property types and fuels for partial fill jobs.
+However, the methodology has now changed and the savings are now calculated using a SAP based model, which is in line with the majority of the other savings, this makes the partial fill cavity wall savings more consistent and comparable with the other savings.
 It is expected that all Primary Bidders offering Cavity Wall Insulation as part of their scheme will provide a partial fill if the customer requires this.

-It is assumed that any property built between 1991 and 2012 and receiving cavity wall insulation will be a partial fill install and recorded as such on relevant NISEP [81] September 2019 paperwork and on PIR spreadsheets.
+It is assumed that any property built between 1991 and 2012 and receiving cavity wall insulation will be a partial fill install and recorded as such on relevant paperwork and on PIR spreadsheets.
 Older properties which receive partial fill must still be declared and clearly identified on submission and PIR spreadsheet.